usnistgov/oar-sdp/README.md

 # Science Data Portal (oar-sdp)

-This repository provides the implementation of the NIST Science Data Portal (SDP) platform, the technology that provides the NIST Science Data Portal (SDP).
-One of its main functions is to provide web site for searching for NIST data products.
+This repository provides the primary implementation of the NIST Science Data Portal (SDP) platform.
+One of its main functions is to provide a modern web user interface for search and browsing of the NIST data products made available in the NIST Public Data Repository (PDR).

 ## Contents
 ```